Tourism Industry Resources

 - Download the the "Safe Stay" initiative protocols released by the American Hotel & Lodging Association

-- On May 5th, Governor Abbott released Executive Order No. GA-21 regarding hotel pools:
+- On June 3rd, Governor Abbott released Executive Order No. GA-26 regarding pools:

 - This list will help strike the right messaging note with returning guests